College of Science and Engineering VegeMap Make a pollen trap

 Why do we want this information?

 Believe it or not, pollen actually gives us a look into the past!
 Pollen is very durable and can be found fossilised from millions of years ago.
-Scientists have been able to use these fossils to track what vegetation existed in the past.
-Because some plants can produce more pollen than others and some pollen can travel great distances transported by air or insects,
+Scientists have been able to use these fossils to track what vegetation existed in the past and the environments they lived in.
+Because some plants can produce more pollen than others and some pollen can travel great distances transported by air or insects.

 We may know WHAT plants existed in the past but not HOW MANY.
-This is crucial to really understand big questions like ‘how quickly did environments change thousands of years ago?’, ‘what animals, birds and insects could have lived in those habitats?’, ‘how did humans navigate the lands?’.
+This is crucial to really understand big questions like ‘how quickly did environments change thousands of years ago?’, ‘what animals, birds and insects could have lived in those habitats?’, ‘how did people once navigate the lands?’.

 About CABAH

-VegeMap is funded by the ARC Centre of Excellence for Australian Biodiversity & Heritage (CABAH).
+VegeMap is funded by the Australian Research Council’s Centre of Excellence for Australian Biodiversity & Heritage (CABAH).
 CABAH is a large collaborative research group across multiple universities and other partner organisations that focus on understanding Australia’s past so we can better prepare for the future.
 To find our more visit epicaustralia.org.au